csci1710/forge-documentation/forge-docs-book/src/getting-started/installation.md

 To run Forge, you will need to have installed:

-- [Racket](https://download.racket-lang.org/all-versions.html) (we suggest the latest version, which was 8.7 as of writing);
+- [Racket](https://download.racket-lang.org/all-versions.html) (we suggest the latest version, and certainly no lower than 8.7);
 - Java 11 or later (which you can get [here](https://www.oracle.com/java/technologies/javase-downloads.html) if you don't have it);
 - A modern web-browser for visualizing output (we suggest, and primarily test on, Firefox).

+We strongly suggest using our VSCode extension to write Forge, although you can also run from the terminal or use DrRacket (Racket's built-in IDE).
+You can get VSCode [here](https://code.visualstudio.com).

 ## Installing Forge

 To install Forge, you have two options.
-The first is to install from Racket’s package server, and the second is to work from Git, which also allows you to use the latest development build if you wish.
+The first is to **install from Racket’s package server**, and the second is to **install from Git**, which also allows (but doesn't require) you to use the latest development build if you wish.

+We recommend installing from Git, because this way you can pull updates immediately if you wish to.

 ### Standard Package System

-For the standard package-server installation, after installing Racket, run `raco pkg install forge` from your command line.
+For the standard package-server installation, after installing Racket, run `raco pkg install forge froglet` from your command line.
 Alternatively, you can run Racket's IDE, DrRacket, and navigate to _File > Install Package_.
-Type _forge_ as the package name and choose **Install** (if it's already installed, it'll be an **Update** button, which it's good to do regularly as we will be pushing new features/content throughout the semester).
+Type `forge` as the package name and choose **Install**, then do the same for `froglet`

+If the package is already installed, you'll see an **Update** button instead of an **Install** button.

 #### Forge Version

 When you run a Forge file (via `racket <filename>` at the command line), you'll be told the _Forge version_ you're running.
-This is important information to include with questions, etc. If you're taking a class that uses Forge, you can expect a few Forge updates throughout the semester---please keep Forge updated!
+This is important information to include with questions, etc. If you're taking a class that uses Forge, you can expect a few Forge updates throughout the semester---*please keep Forge updated!*

 ### Latest Development Build

-To install via Git, you'll need to:
+To install via Git, open a terminal window.
+Then:

 - clone our Git repository (`git clone https://github.com/tnelson/forge`);
-- cd to the repository (`cd forge`);
+- change directory to the repository folder (`cd forge`);
 - install the `forge` and `froglet` packages (`raco pkg install ./forge ./froglet`).

 If you wish to switch to the development branch, you must: